-That can vary from plant to plant.
-Some plants will happily go dormant, grateful to have the winter off and a little downtime to regain their stamina.
-Others make excellent indoor plants, if you have a spot with enough sun and you can control the heat and humidity.
+The proper spot for overwintering can vary from plant to plant—some will happily go dormant in a sheltered spot, grateful to have the winter off and a little downtime to regain their stamina.
+Others make excellent indoor plants if you have a room with enough sunlight and can control the heat and humidity levels.

 Bringing Tropical Plants Indoors

-Not all tropical plants make good houseplants, but there are plenty that do.
-Some, like canna, seem to attract every aphid to come indoors with them.
-And very often we just don't have the growing conditions a tropical plant needs to continue growing and looking attractive indoors.
-If you want to give it a try, start caring for them before you bring them inside.
-Carefully inspect the plants for any sign of pests or disease and treat accordingly.
-You might want to cut it back by one-third to... one-half, to make it more manageable.
+Not all tropical plants make good houseplants (very often you just don't have the growing conditions tropical plants need to continue thriving), but there are plenty that do.
+If you want to grow tropical plants indoors, start prepping them before you bring them inside.
+Carefully inspect each plant for any sign of pests or diseases and treat accordingly.
+You might also want to cut back larger plants by one-third to one-half to make them a more manageable size.

-Then find the brightest window you have and make a space for your plants to settle in.
-Make sure they are away from drafts and from excessive heat sources.
+Once indoors, find the brightest window in your home and make space for your plants to settle in, ensuring they're away from cold drafts or excessive heat sources (like a radiator).
 Bringing your plants indoors while the windows are still open at night will give them the best chance of acclimating slowly and successfully.
 If your home doesn't have a sunny window, use artificial grow lights to mimic those necessary rays.
 Keep a spray bottle handy and mist your plants daily to increase humidity levels.

 Some great tropical candidates for growing indoors in winter include angel's trumpet, banana tree, begonia, and mandevilla.
-Your plants probably won't thrive and they may not bloom, but they should survive with minimal stress.
-Here are more tips for bringing outdoor plants inside.Continue to 4 of 4 below.
+Your plants probably won't bloom, but they should survive with minimal stress.

 Letting Tropical Plants Go Dormant in Containers

-This method of over-wintering tropicals is a little more hit and miss than simply storing them as bulbs, but it's worth a try.
-It helps if the plants are already in containers, but you can always lift them and pot them up at the end of summer.
+The final method to overwinter tropical plants can be a bit more hit-and-miss than simply digging and storing their bulbs, but it's worth a try.
+To use this method, it helps if your plants are already in containers, but you can always lift them out of the ground and pot them at the end of summer.